Effective Workflow Automation with Grunt [Step-by-Step Guide]

 Basic Usage

-You will be using Grunt on a project-to-project basis since each project will have different requirements.
-Let’s start a project now by creating a folder and navigating to it via our terminal as well.
+You’ll use Grunt on a project-to-project basis since each project has different requirements.
+Let’s start a project by creating a folder and navigating to it via our terminal.

-Two files make up the heart of Grunt: package.json and Gruntfile.js.
-The package file defines all the third-party dependencies your automation will use, the Gruntfile lets you control how exactly these are used.
-Let’s create a bare-bones package file now with the following content:
+Two files form the core of Grunt: package.json and Gruntfile.js.
+The package file defines all the third-party dependencies your automation will use, while the Gruntfile lets you control how these are used.
+Let’s create a basic package file with the following content:

 {